Autofabricantes/H3_Henar-3/README.md

 Hi!
 Welcome to the **_Henar#3 Wiki_**, please read carefully this welcome page that describes the full content of the _Wiki_.

+This repository is still under construction (after many months, I know :'( ) Please if whatever doubt you have is not yet solved contact us somehow (email, Github, etc)

 # Project Scope
 The **_Henar#3_** is a _Open Source_ MIDI percurssion instrument designed to perform live.
 Its main characteristics are:
 * **Open Source:** The **_Henar#3_** has been designed and build with **_Open Source_** HW and SW and using accesible manufacturing technologies in order for it to be very affordable and easily moded.